YassHouays/houays_yassine_esi2_kotlin/README.md

 ### INSTALLATION

-You just have to download the project, and launch it with android studio
+You just have to download the project : https://github.com/YassHouays/houays_yassine_esi2_kotlin.git , and launch it with android studio